zxcodes/Dark-Mode-For-Web/README.md

 # Dark-Mode-For-Web
-This example shows how you can achieve dark mode for your website by changing the entire style sheet.
+This example shows how you can achieve dark mode for your website by changing the entire style sheet on a click.

 Click the link for live demo.